chasesaurabh/mcp-page-capture/README.md

 mcp-page-capture is a Model Context Protocol (MCP) server that orchestrates headless Chromium via Puppeteer to capture pixel-perfect screenshots of arbitrary URLs.
 It is optimized for Copilot/MCP-enabled environments and can be embedded into automated workflows or run as a standalone developer tool.

 ## Features
-- 📸 High-fidelity screenshots powered by Puppeteer and headless Chromium.
+- 📸 High-fidelity screenshots powered by Puppeteer and headless Chromium
-- ⚙️ Declarative MCP tool schema for predictable integrations and strong validation.
+- ⚙️ Declarative MCP tool schema for predictable integrations and strong validation
-- 🔍 Structured DOM extraction with optional CSS selectors for AI-friendly consumption.
+- 🔍 Structured DOM extraction with optional CSS selectors for AI-friendly consumption
+- 📱 Advanced viewport presets and mobile emulation profiles (iPhone, iPad, Android, desktop)
+- 🔄 Automatic retry with exponential backoff for transient failures
+- 📊 Telemetry hooks for centralized observability and monitoring
+- 💾 Pluggable storage backends (local filesystem, S3, memory)
-- 🛡️ Structured logging plus defensive error handling for operational visibility.
+- 🛡️ Structured logging plus defensive error handling for operational visibility
-- 🔌 Launch via `npm start`, `npm run dev`, or as a long-lived MCP sidecar.
+- 🔌 Launch via `npm start`, `npm run dev`, or as a long-lived MCP sidecar
-- 🧩 Configurable options for target URL selection and full-page captures.
+- 🧩 Configurable options for target URL selection and full-page captures
+- 🐳 Docker image with multi-platform support (amd64, arm64)

 ## How It Works
 1. The MCP transport boots a Node.js server and registers the `captureScreenshot` and `extractDom` tools.